Tamara Rahn: Powers and abilities

-Thanks to her alien physiology, Tamara has superhuman strength on Earth, which increases under water, although she has an inability to breathe out of water in Earth air for more than a few minutes without artificial aid.
+Thanks to her alien physiology, Tamara has superhuman strength on Earth, which increases under water, although she has an inability to breathe out of water for more than a few minutes without artificial aid.
 She has superhuman water speed, stamina, and durability.
-She has the ability to survive underwater for indefinite periods, and specially developed vision which gives her the ability to see clearly in the murky depths of the ocean.
+She has the ability to survive underwater for indefinite periods, and specially developed vision which gives her the ability to see clearly underwater.

 Tamara is an excellent hand-to-hand combatant, and is trained in Atlantean forms of armed and unarmed combat.
 She speaks English, Atlantean, and Lemurian, and is a highly skilled business executive.